FAQ

 This is the foundation.
 Jesus does not point first to rules or labels-he points to outcomes.
 What something produces tells you what it is.

-Recognising Truth by Its Fruit
+Recognizing Truth By Its Fruit

 That idea is expanded beautifully in how scripture defines “good fruit”: